ECCC-ASTD-MRD/cmake_rpn/README.md

 * ec_git_version
   * Extracts the version from git information into variable GIT_VERSION.

+* ec_install_prefix
+  * Defines the install prefix with the EC convention (NAME_VERSION-COMPARCH-PLATFORM), if it has not been specified on the cmake command line

 * ec_build_info
   * Produces an header file (${PROJECT_NAME}_build_info.h) with build information and an associated target (build_info) that will update the timestamp and version when ```make``` is invoked.
 The following definitions will be present in the generated header file:
     * PROJECT_NAME